gehaxelt/phuzz/code/README.md

 Furthermore, `FUZZER_SEED` can be set to initialize python's `random.seed` function with a specific seed, e.g. to always generate the same mutations.

+PHUZZ' is modular and thus allows to implement the fuzzing algorithms, e.g. for Mutation, Candidate scoring, Vulnerability detection, as separate python modules.
+By default, it comes with two vulnerability checking modules: `DefaultVulnChecker` and `ParamBasedVulnChecker`.
+The latter improves the former by checking that fuzzer-generated input actually reaches a vulnerable function, which should provide higher accuracy in the reported findings.
+To change what algorithm modules are used, edit `./fuzzers/fuzzer.py` and change the respective lines at the top of the file and between the `Define Fuzzing modules` comments.

 ## Usage

 Usually, three docker containers need to be started to run the fuzzer: The database, the webserver and the fuzzer.